-Content usage.
+- Content usage.
 Let them know what content usage rights you want.
-The influencer will always retain the ownership as the creator, but you can typically ask for a two-year full-content usage right.

-Payment.
+- Payment.
 Almost all of the best influencers will require a fee for their services.
-Occasionally, they may be willing to negotiate or take a free product/service/experience as part of that fee; however, you should expect to make some payment to them.
+Occasionally, they may be willing to negotiate or take a free product/service/experience as part of that fee.
 When you’re negotiating a price, keep in mind that you’re paying for multiple services: content creation, usage rights, and access to their audience.

-Sponsored hashtag.
+- Sponsored hashtag.
 Regulations on sponsored content are varied around the world and changing all the time.
-I suggest erring on the side caution and always using #spon or #ad.
-We’ve found it makes absolutely no difference to the performance or response to the post.
+Err on the side of caution and use #spon or #ad.

-Campaign goal.
-Have a clear focus on the goal you’re trying to achieve when working with the influencer.
-That could be as simple as increasing followers on your account or driving clicks through their Instagram bio to your website or product page to increase sales.
-Knowing what you’re working toward as the campaign goal keeps you both aligned from the get-go.
+- Campaign goal.
+Communicate a clear goal you’re trying to achieve with the influencer campaign.
+That could be as simple as increasing followers on your account or driving clicks from their Instagram bio to your website to increase sales.

 Get additional value out of sponsored Instagram content by repurposing it for other channels.
 Here are three ways you can maximize influencer content value:

-Publish the influencer content on your product pages.
-Not only does this make product pages look great, it adds positive social proof and has even led to real customers submitting their content as well.
+- Publish it on a product page.
+Not only does this make product pages look great, it adds social proof and can even lead to real customers submitting their content as well.

-Share content created by influencers on your social media accounts.
-User generated content is often more relatable, engaging, and shareable.
+- Publish it on social media.User-generated content is often more relatable, engaging, and shareable.
 It also reduces the amount of time it takes to produce original content for your Instagram account.

 Let’s look at the most common payment structures and considerations for influencer endorsements on social media.

 The standard format for an influencer marketing campaign is for the influencer to post about a brand or product on their own social media account.
 You might think that you own the rights to that post, since your brand or product is featured in it.
-However, it’s actually the content creator—that is, the influencer—who owns it.
+However, it’s actually the content creator who owns it.

 Pay per post

-The most typical payment arrangement is known as a “pay per post” deal.
-With these deals, you pay the influencer a certain amount of money (depending on the size of their audience) for a certain number of posts.
+The most typical payment arrangement is known as “pay per post.”
+With these deals, you pay the influencer a certain amount of money for a set number of posts.
 The pricing for these deals can fluctuate based on a few factors, with the biggest one being the size of the influencer’s audience.

 The cost per post can also vary depending on what kind of post the influencer is creating.
-For example, a travel blogger with 108,000 followers charges $1,000 per “static” (no video, no slideshow) post on Instagram, but only charges $200 for an Instagram Story post.
+For example, a travel blogger with more than 100,000 followers charges $1,000 per “static” (no video, no slideshow) post on Instagram, but only charges $200 for an Instagram Story post.